 And to think this game had a novelisation.
 Does that book fix any of the many, many, issues of the game’s story?
 As far as I can gather – no.

 There is some sort of justice to be found in knowing R?MJ has been “officially” designated a kusoge but in all honesty there’s not as much that separates this from the better examples of its genre as I’d like to admit.
 There’s real effort in here: The FMV transitions as you move around are smooth and reasonably detailed even though the humans are poorly animated (they were allegedly motion-captured, although you’d never know it from looking at the way they move) and the scene direction often leaves a lot to be desired.
 The group chatter as you explore is a really nice idea done badly and the game’s attempts at adding real time danger on top of the expected death-by-movie sequences should be applauded even if one of them doesn’t seem to actually kill you off (not before you personally die of old age, anyway).
 It all comes down to that terrible story: It doesn’t even make sense in the “Dumb summer blockbuster movie” kind of way Countdown Vampires did, never mind project a “fear of death” as the introductory sequence is so keen on plastering across the screen.
-It’s a lot like you’re being subjected to half of half of an unfinished story, like a desperate student’s essay written on their knee as the bus pulls in to the school gates.
+It’s a lot like you’re being subjected to half of half an unfinished story, the game writer’s equivalent of a desperate student’s grade-influencing creative writing essay, started and finished during the same bus ride to school on the day after it was supposed to be handed in.

 Having said that while R?MJ may not be so bad it’s good but it is as least so bad it’s memorably confusing, which to my mind is still better than a game being so OK you finish it, put it back on the shelf, and never think of it again.
 If you’ve got an FMV itch that must be scratched and you’ve already played all the usual suspects this is at least so cheap you only have to part with pocket change if you want to give it a go and the experience will definitely be something to talk about, even if a lot of that discussion involves shouting “What the heck was that?!” to anyone who’ll listen.